sharathr25/javascript/cheatsheet.md

 array.push(4);
 ```

-## pop an element from end of exisiting array
+## pop an element from the end of exisiting array

 ex: [1,2,3,4] -> 4